 Advertising your trailers.
 Also, think about dev vlogs, trailers, speedpainting videos, and playlists of your favourite games or music playlists (spread the love, won't you?)

 Each video needs a careful set of tags, and video production to YouTube standards can get quite expensive if you want to invest in it.

-Twitch is the main live video platform, which is just great as you can interact with the community in real time.
-Contrary to YouTube, there is no editing possible, so it really feels "true" - careful, there are no outtakes.
+Twitch is the biggest live video platform, which is just great as you can interact with the community in real time.
+As opposed to YouTube, there is no editing possible, so it really feels "true" - careful, there are no outtakes.